Skip Navigation

 Dealing with ear pain or hearing loss can be frightening, and we believe scheduling an appointment should be easy and stress-free.
 If you are looking for a trusted ear specialist in the Pittsburgh region, our practice is ready to help.
 We offer convenient online scheduling directly through our website, so you can request a consultation anytime, day or night.

 Our friendly patient coordinators are also available by phone to help you find the next available appointment and answer any questions you may have about insurance or your visit.
-We are committed to providing prompt and compassionate care so you can get on the road to recovery as quickly as possible.
-We look forward to helping you hear and feel better.
+We are committed to providing prompt and compassionate care, including same-day appointments for ear pain and acute infections, so you can get on the road to recovery as quickly as possible.

 Visit the Top Pittsburgh Otology Specialist Near You